 The Audit Committee is authorised by Council to investigate any activity within its terms of reference.
 It is authorised to seek any information it requires from any employee, and all employees are directed to co-operate with any request made by the committee.

-The committee is authorised by Council to obtain outside legal or other independent professional advice and to secure the attendance of non-members with relevant experience and expertise if it considers this necessary, normally in consultation with the Registrar and Secretary and/or Vice Chancellor.
+The committee is authorised by Council to obtain outside legal or other independent professional advice and to secure the attendance of non-members with relevant experience and expertise if it considers this necessary, normally in consultation with the Vice Chancellor.
 The committee is authorised to incur expenditure up to a limit of £5,000 per case and subject to an annual limit of £25,000 without permission of Council.

 Audit Committee undertake a role on behalf of Council and the results of these activities are reported to, and considered, annually by Council.
 This report includes the Committee’s opinion of the adequacy and effectiveness of our arrangements for risk management, control and governance and for economy, efficiency and effectiveness (value for money).